MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-time-budget-line.md

 > [!NOTE]
 > Budget dimensions should be unique across all budget lines.
 You can't create multiple budget lines that have the same dimensions.
+> Dimensions considered for such comparision are defined in budget line match priority table.
+See [Budget line match priority](budget-line-match-priority.md).

 ## Create a Time budget line